melezhik/swat/README.md

 ## HTTP Response

 Swat makes request to a given http resources with a given http methods and then validates a response.
-Swat does this with the help so called _check lists_, Check lists are defined at \`http methods' files.
+Swat does this with the help so called _check lists_, check lists are defined at \`http methods' files.

 Check list is just a list of expressions a response should match.
 It might be a plain strings or regular expressions: